-In April, 2015, the Company raised an additional \$802 (Cdn \$1 million) by placing a second mortgage on the property owned by its wholly owned Subsidiary, 1408871 Ontario Inc. The loan bears interest at 10% per annum was to mature on April 17, 2016.
-This loan has been renewed for a further period of one year to April 17, 2017.
-It is the Company's intention to renew or refinance the note at maturity.
+In April, 2015, the Company raised an additional \$802 (Cdn \$1 million) by placing a second mortgage on the property owned by its wholly owned subsidiary, 1408871 Ontario Inc. The loan bears interest at 10% per annum was to mature on April 17, 2016.
+This loan was renewed for a further period of one year to April 17, 2017.
+The loan was subsequently renewed for a further period of one year to April 17, 2018.

 In July, 2016, the Company entered into a definitive loan agreement with a Schedule 1 Canadian Chartered Bank.
 The agreement provides a \$10 million credit facility comprised of a \$4 million Letter of Credit and a \$6 million revolving working capital facility.
 Under the \$6 million revolving working capital facility, the Company may borrow up to 90% on EDC insured accounts receivable and 60% on inventory held in Canada and EDC insured export contracts.
-As at December 31, 2016, the available facility to the Company is \$5,115 of which the Company has drawn \$4,601 on the revolving facility.
 Interest is at prime rate plus 1% per annum.